kimmoli/qtcreator-ambience-wizard/README.md

 - Adding your own wallpaper
 - Adding and/or configuring your own sounds
 - Correcting the RPM .spec file for your name and email address (Vendor)
+- If using Windows you must dos2unix the spec file (change CRLF to LF)

 ## Notes